-Poor people with diabetes may miss out on eye careDecember 6th, 2013 in Ophthalmology /
+Poor people with diabetes may miss out on eye careDecember 6, 2013 in Medicine & Health / Ophthalmology

 (HealthDay)—People with diabetes are at increased risk for eye problems, but a new study finds that poor diabetes patients who go to public hospital clinics have low rates of eye care.